 Head over to the UCAS search tool to see what vacancies are available.
 Look for places in your chosen subject and make a note of the places you are interested in.
 The placements should have contact details included for the university so don’t forget to jot those down too.

 When you’re searching for vacancies, make sure you read through what the course entails.
 Do your own research into the university to see if it’s a good fit.
 Choosing the right uni is essential.
-You should never apply to a vacancy without first visiting the university and carrying out research.
+You should never apply to a vacancy without first carrying out research to check it’s somewhere you’d like to go – remember you’ll be living and studying here for three years.

 2. Call each university